Caloma11/rayxibl/README.md

 - Use Cloudflare as asset hoster
 - Sign up with google
 - Style landing page for desktop
+- Calculate booking price on bookings#new dynamically with js

 - ~~Handle error on every form input~~
 - ~~Add validations~~